Frank Stranahan

-Early life and family
+Early life

-Stranahan was born in Toledo, Ohio in 1922.
-He was born into a very wealthy family; his father, Robert A. Stranahan Sr., was the founder of the highly successful Champion Spark Plug company.
+Stranahan was born in Toledo, Ohio, on August 5, 1922.
+He was born into a very wealthy family.
+His father, Robert A. Stranahan Sr., and his uncle, Frank D. Stranahan, co-founded the highly successful Champion Spark Plug company.
+His uncle Frank was married to the actress and soprano Marie Celeste.

 Frank's father's millions allowed Frank to concentrate on golf, and while in his teens he set a goal of becoming the best golfer in the world.
 He grew up playing the famous Inverness Club in Toledo, and won several club championships there.

-Coached by Byron Nelson

-Stranahan received instruction as a junior at Inverness in the early 1940s from Byron Nelson, the club's professional, who was also playing the PGA Tour at that time.
-Nelson retired in 1946 after one of the greatest competitive careers in golf history.
+He received instruction as a junior at Inverness in the early 1940s from Byron Nelson, the club's professional, who was also playing the PGA Tour at that time.

 Stranahan played college golf for the University of Miami.
-Nelson later mentored several other young players who went on to significant competitive success, including World Golf Hall of Fame members Ken Venturi and Tom Watson, as well as Marty Fleckman (1965 NCAA champion, with one Tour win).
+Nelson later mentored several other young players who went on to significant competitive success, including World Golf Hall of Fame members Ken Venturi, Tom Watson, and Marty Fleckman.

-Competitive golf career
+Amateur career

 During his amateur golf career, spanning from 1936 to 1954, Stranahan won over 70 amateur tournaments, and several Open events as well, competing against professionals.
 Stranahan was able to remain amateur by forgoing the prize money he could have won as a professional, due to his family wealth.
 His greatest accomplishments included appearing as a finalist in over a dozen national championships, winning seven.
 He won two major championships (as they were counted at the time): the 1948 and 1950 British Amateurs.
 Stranahan was runner-up in five other major championships, including the British Amateur, the Masters Tournament, The Open Championship, and the U.S. Amateur.
 He won the Canadian Amateur Championship in 1947 and 1948.
 He won the Tam O'Shanter All-American Amateur six consecutive years from 1948 to 1953; this was a significant extravaganza hosted by impresario George S. May.
 His globetrotting allowed him to compete in over 200 tournaments across three continents during his amateur career.

 He remained an amateur most of his career, during which time he played on three winning Walker Cup teams in 1947, 1949, and 1951.

+Professional career

-He finally turned pro at age 32 in September 1954, after losing to 24-year-old Arnold Palmer in the round of 16 at the U.S. Amateur the previous week.
+In September 1954, at age 32, he turned pro after losing to 24-year-old Arnold Palmer in the round of 16 at the U.S. Amateur the previous week.
 He is the only amateur golfer in PGA history to win a professional event as an amateur more than once.
 Stranahan's dream was to win this championship; his closest was a 1950 finals loss in extra holes to Sam Urzetta.
 Stranahan stated at the time of turning pro that one of his reasons for making the switch was a desire for the Tour players to develop greater respect for him, since if he won a Tour event as an amateur, the runner-up received the first-place money.
 As a pro, his greatest victory was the 1958 Los Angeles Open.